-In the previous getting started FAFSA resource, I walked you through the key reasons why you want to fill out the FAFSA form each year for your college student(s), and how getting an FSA ID was a key first step to fill out the FAFSA itself.
-If you’re planning on filling out the FAFSA and haven’t gotten your FSA ID yet, make sure you visit the getting started FAFSA resource to see how to do that!
+In the previous getting started FAFSA resource, we walked you through the key reasons for filling out the 2023-2024 FAFSA form for your college student(s), and how getting an FSA ID is a key first step to fill out the FAFSA itself.
+If you’re planning on filling out the 2023-2024 FAFSA and haven’t gotten your FSA ID yet, make sure you visit the getting started FAFSA resource to see how to do that!

-In this week’s post, I want to walk through the FAFSA form application so you can see what to expect as you begin the application process with your student.
+In this week’s post, we will walk you through the 2023-2024 FAFSA form application so you can see what to expect as you begin the application process with your student.
 Since every family’s situation is different, I’m not going to dive into every single question you may have.
 The FAFSA site has a nice instruction guide that you can reference as you go through the FAFSA application.

 The CSS Profile is basically a more in-depth version of the FAFSA form that digs further into your financial situation.
 If your student wants to apply to a school that requires a CSS Profile, they will have to fill out both a FAFSA form AND a CSS Profile.